Yuchan48/Calculator-React/README.md

 # Calculator

-simple calculator built with React library
+simple calculator built using React.js and TypeScript

 ### features

-- on the top of the screen will show all the numbers and operators for current operation. and the bottom is the current number or operator entered.
+- Show formula
 - If 2 or more operators are entered consecutively, the last oprator entered will be performed. except `-`.
 - `--` will be `+`
-- two `.` in one number will not be accepted
+- Multiple `.` in a single number will not be accepted
-- number begin with multiple 0 will be a single 0.
+- Number begin with multiple 0 will be a single 0.
-- number will be rounded to up to 6 decimal places
+- Number will be rounded to up to 6 decimal places.

 ___